 Human trafficking is modern-day slavery.
 And while slavery is legal nowhere, it happens everywhere.
 In the United States alone, 14,500 to 17,500 foreign trafficking victims are trafficked across borders every year.
 Globally, there are over 40 million slaves today.
 1 in every 200, a slave.
-Today, slavery takes the form of forced prostitution, labor, and organ removal.
+Today, slavery often takes the form of forced prostitution, labor, and organ removal.

 In the past couple of decades, human trafficking has become increasingly deadly.
 With society’s increasing focus on human rights and equality, traffickers have banded together to create more organized, undetectable methods of terror, the trafficking industry now ranked as the most lucrative business of all criminal affairs.

 H.R.
 2200: Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2017 reauthorizes and updates the previous measures taken against modern slavery.
 Among the initiatives provided by its reauthorization are strengthened laws against trafficking, programs that provide support and care for victims, and protection services from the U.S. Department of Health and Human Services.
 Below is a detailed summary of TVPA’s initiatives: